-Carrick Flynn is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET) focused on national security and technology law and AI policy.
+Carrick Flynn was a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET) focused on national security and technology law and AI policy.
 Previously, Carrick served as the founding Assistant Director of the Center for the Governance of AI at the University of Oxford.
 He has lived and worked in public interest organizations in the United States, Kenya, Liberia, Timor-Leste, India, Malaysia, Ethiopia, and the United Kingdom.
 He studied at Yale Law School, where he received his J.D., and The University of Oregon, where he graduated summa cum laude with a degree in Economics and International Studies.

 Narrow export controls can deny the Chinese government tools for techno-authoritarianism while preserving trade between the United States and China.
 Carrick Flynn makes the case for a two-part export control plan in Brookings TechStream.